 The VPD’s record with the LGBTQ+ community, while not great, is not as pathetic as some would argue.
 If its leaders have decided to continue collaboration with the VPD, then that should be respected.

-While there’s definitely overlap between Vancouver’s PoC and LGBTQ+ populace, BLM’s leadership is, in a sense, imposing their own agenda on the event.
+While there’s definitely overlap between Vancouver’s PoC and LGBTQ+ populace, BLM’s leadership is, in a sense, imposing their agenda on an event that isn’t theirs to control.
 Does the agenda of BLM, in its form as a political movement, mesh with that of Pride?

 Unfortunately, evidence indicates otherwise.
 Last year’s Toronto Pride Parade came to a standstill after BLM activists refused to budge until their demands for removal of all-police floats and booths were met.
 In doing that, they trampled on another community’s interests — a community with which they had no quarrel — for the sake of making a statement.